 Group: 3 Palestinians killed in Syria clashes

-BETHLEHEM (Ma'an) -- Three Palestinian refugees were killed on Tuesday in clashes across Syria, a local group said.
+BETHLEHEM (Ma'an) -- Three Palestinian refugees were killed in Syria during clashes on Tuesday, a local group said.

 In March, the Action Group for Palestinians of Syria said that over 1,377 Palestinians had been killed in the ongoing Syria conflict, with that number thought to have increased significantly since then.